0P3N50URC3-F0R3V3R/blackbeard/README.md

 # Here is how to use this tool:

-0. Dowload my archive from here.  you will need a working http server for this.
+0. Dowload my archive from here(XAMPP version).  you will need a working http server for this.

 1. Extract the archive to one hdd/ssd drive root to look like this c:\DeepDiveEmu_xampp\BlackBeard.exe